 Dry Eye Syndrome

 If left unchecked, severe Dry Eye Syndrome can be excruciatingly painful.
 Thinning, scarring, or perforation of the cornea may result from prolonged dryness of the eye’s surface.
-This could potentially lead to permanent vision loss.
+This could potentially lead to permanent vision loss from dry eyes.

 Is Dry Eye Treatable?